India's daily COVID-19 cases rise by 22,775 | Health

 - India

-India reported on Saturday 22,775 new COVID-19 infections over the past 24 hours, pushed up by a growing number of Omicron variant cases, data from the health ministry showed.
+India on Saturday reported 22,775 new COVID-19 infections over the past 24 hours, health ministry data shows, adding to concerns for authorities around the country about the rising number of cases.

+The data indicates that thickly populated metros, such as the national capital New Delhi, financial centre Mumbai and Kolkata in the east, are seeing some of the sharpest rises.
+In the eastern state of West Bengal, infections rose to 3,450 in the last 24 hours with at least 1,950 cases reported in Kolkata, the capital.
+Sixteen Omicron cases have been reported in West Bengal.

+Kolkata's municipal corporation declared 17 micro containment zones in residential clusters where more than 5 infections have been reported.
+People living in the zones are not allowed to leave the area to try to contain the spread of the disease.
+Ajoy Chakrobarty, the state's director of health services, said he was holding meetings with private hospitals to ensure health facilities are ready to deal with the rising number of cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)